 We can also help those businesses with past County Court Judgements (CCJ’s) find a funding solution for their business.
-You can also check your business credit rating at Experian.
+You can read how to check and improve your business credit score for free here.

-We don’t perform credit checks at our application stage.
+We do not perform credit checks at our application stage.
 One of our funding partners may require a credit check once you proceed with your application with them.
 This, however, will be made clear to you before proceeding.
 The process is quick and straightforward.

 To make life easier, we have created a short term business loan calculator which will give you an idea of the payback amount based on the cost of the loan.
 To be sure, however, we would advise getting a free quote which may provide you with lower interest rates or fees giving you an accurate idea of cost.

-If you don’t feel that a short term loan is the right type of funding for you and the needs of your business, we can match you to other funding options, such as:
+If you do not feel that a short term loan is the right type of funding for you and the needs of your business, we can match you to other funding options, such as:

 Medium to long term business loans - these operate in a very similar way to short term loans, but the repayment term is much longer, usually somewhere between one year and 25 years.
-To view a full range of our funding solutions, please click here
+View our full range of our funding solutions.

 Business credit card - just like a personal credit card, you can use this to purchase things that the company needs and repay it later with interest.
 It should be noted that depending on the credit card provider, it could be seen as a high cost of credit overall.
 Providers will also limit the amount of credit available which is based on your business credit performance and your personal credit score.